nfriedly/facebook-js-sdk/readme.md

 new JS/CSS to production nearly every week.
 This project aims to provide a useful resource to developers who are working with Facebook's JS SDK and would like to see what has changed recently.

-My server runs a nightly cronjob that downloads the latest http://connect.facebook.net/en_US/all.js and the accompanying all.css, de-minifies them, and push any changes to github.
+My server runs a nightly cronjob that downloads the latest http://connect.facebook.net/en_US/all/debug.js and pushes the changes to github.

 The script does not commit if only the timestamp at the top has changed.